MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/reviews-report.md

 The **Reviews** report in the Windows Dev Center dashboard lets you see the ratings and comments that customers entered when rating your app in the Store.
 You can view this data in your dashboard, or [download the report](download-analytic-reports.md) to view offline.
 Alternatively, you can programmatically retrieve this data by using the [get app reviews](../monetize/get-app-reviews.md) method in the [Windows Store analytics REST API](../monetize/access-analytics-data-using-windows-store-services.md).

-> [!NOTE]
-> You can also [respond to customer reviews](respond-to-customer-reviews.md) from this page.
+You can also respond to customer reviews [directly from this page], (respond-to-customer-reviews.md) from this page, [programmatically via the Windows Store reviews API](../monetize/submit-responses-to-app-reviews.md), or by using the [Dev Center app](https://www.microsoft.com/store/apps/dev-center/9nblggh4r5ws).

+> [!TIP]
+> For a quick look at the reviews, ratings, and user feedback for all of your apps in the last 30 days, expand **Engage** in the left navigation menu and select **Reviews and feedback.**

 ## Apply filters

-Near the top of the page, you can select the time period for which you want to show data.
-The default selection is **Lifetime**, but you can choose to show data for 30 days, 3 months, 6 months, or 12 months, or for a custom data range that you specify.
+Near the top of the page, you can select the time period for which you want to show reviews.
+The default selection is **Lifetime**, but you can choose to show reviews for 30 days, 3 months, 6 months, or 12 months, or for a custom data range that you specify.
+Note that the **Ratings breakdown** and **Average rating over time** charts will always show data for the past 12 months; these time period options will not affect those charts.

-You can also expand **Filters** to filter all of the data on this page by the following options.
+You can expand **Filters** to filter the reviews shown on this page by the following options.
+These filters will not apply to the **Ratings breakdown** and **Average rating over time** charts.

--   **Rating**: By default all star ratings are checked, but you can check and uncheck specific ratings (from 1 to 5 stars) if you want to only see reviews associated with particular star ratings.
-(Using this filter will not affect the **Ratings breakdown** or **Average rating over time** charts.)
+-   **Rating**: By default reviews with all star ratings are checked, but you can check and uncheck specific ratings (from 1 to 5 stars) if you want to only see reviews associated with particular star ratings.
 -   **Review content**: The default setting is **All**, which includes ratings without review text added.
 You can select **Ratings with review content** to only show ratings that include written review content.
 -   **OS version**: The default setting is **All**.
-You can choose a specific OS version if you want this page to only show ratings and reviews left by customers on that OS version.
+You can choose a specific OS version if you want this page to only show reviews left by customers on that OS version.
 -   **Package version**: The default setting is **All**.
 If your app includes more than one package, you can choose a specific one here to only show reviews left by customers who had that package when they reviewed your app.
 -   **Responses**: The default setting is **All**.
 You can choose to filter the reviews to only show the reviews where you have [responded to customers](respond-to-customer-reviews.md), or only those where you have not yet responded.
 -   **Updates**: The default setting is **All**.
 You can choose to filter the reviews to only show the reviews that have been updated by the customer since you [responded to a review](respond-to-customer-reviews.md), or only those which have not yet been updated by the customer.